Cyprinus dangila Hamilton, 1822; Danio deyi Sen, 1985; Perilampus reticulatus McClelland, 1839; Danio meghalayensis Sen & Dey, 1985

-Said to be found throughout the Ganges River basin although most records we’ve been able to find from India and Bangladesh correspond to the Brahmaputra drainage.
+Said to be found throughout the Ganges River basin although most records we’ve been able to find correspond to Nepal and the Brahmaputra drainage in India and Bangladesh.

 The type specimens were apparently collected from the district of Munger, Bihar State, India through which the main Ganges channel flows, although all have since been lost.